 What happens after a big-bag is used?
 At the end of their life, there are various options for woven plastic bags.
 Clearly, they are far too valuable to end up on dumpsites; at the very least, their calorific value should be utilized in an incineration plant.
 Moreover, most post-consumer woven bags qualify for a more favorable option: mechanical recycling.
 The bags are processed into regranulate on a recycling machine.

 Depending on the quality of the post-consumer woven bags as well as on the recycling equipment that is used, woven bags may even enter a fully closed loop and become woven bags once more.
 Big bags, also called FIBCs, are particularly well suited to recycling because of their large size and weight.
-The challenge in recycling big bags is that they come in many different forms: with or without PE liner, coated or uncoated, and with loops and seams consisting of either PP, PA or PET.
+The challenge in sustainable packaging bags is that they come in many different forms: with or without PE liner, coated or uncoated, and with loops and seams consisting of either PP, PA or PET.